 Managerial Payoff and Gift Exchange in the Field

-University of Würzburg - Institute of Economics and Social Sciences; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 January 26, 2012